Interaktivtechnology/Data-Migration/README.md

 * Express

+## Interfaces Requirements
+Merges
+* Opportunity
+  * We only select the fields for Pipeline Opportunity Record Type from Air Energi
+  * Recruitment Opportunity record type not required to be merged, stored it in separate table

 ## How to run this apps?
 Server side application, need to be stored in server on top NodeJS.